openplanet-nl/nadeoapi-docs/docs/live/clubs/activities.md

 **Remarks**:

-- For clubs you are not an admin of, `active` needs to be set to `true` because only admins are allowed to see disabled activities.
-Otherwise you'll get an error complaining that you're not a member/admin of the club.
+- Omitting the `active` parameter implicitly requests both enabled and disabled activities.
+For clubs you are not an admin of, `active` needs to be explicitly set to `true` because only admins are allowed to see disabled activities - otherwise you'll get an error complaining that you're not a member/admin of the club.
-- If `active` is set to `false`, you will only see disabled activities.
-If you would like to see all enabled and disabled activites for clubs you are an admin of, you will need to send at least 2 requests.
 - As of 2024-01-17, this endpoint's response links to `.dds` media files by default, while several scaled `.png` versions are available using separate fields (see example below for reference).

 ---